T1000-Swift-Hail/week-02_LAB_CLOSURES/README.md

 ### Using a closure and the Array method sorted(by:), sort the following array from biggest to lowest

 - Array exportsAmount : 4566, 231, 8739, 2476, 6529, 1343
+- Sort the array exportsAmount from biggest to lowest
-- print the sorted array.
+- print the sorted array

 ## Bonus